Economics

 Electives

-• At least 16 semester credits of economics electives, of which at least 8 credits must be at the 300/400 level.
-IS 209 Winter Is Coming: The European Union's New and Ongoing Challenges may be used as an elective.
-ECON 444 Practicum does not meet this requirement.
+• At least 16 semester credits of economics electives, of which at least 8 credits must be at the 300 or 400 level.
+ECON 444 Practicum does not meet the 400-level elective requirement.
+DSCI 304 Applied Statistical Modeling and Inference may be used as a 200-level elective.

 Students intending to pursue graduate studies in economics or careers as research economists are strongly encouraged to take additional mathematics courses, particularly calculus, linear algebra, real analysis (discrete mathematics), differential equations, and advanced statistics.